Home

 What account size do I need?

-How many stocks should I own?
+What number of stocks should I own?

 Risk management

 Before you buy, identify when you should sell if your buying decision was incorrect.
 This gives you an exit strategy before you buy.
+Typically exits on logical market data are more useful than a fixed percentage of a move.

 Still want to learn more about money and risk management?
 If you do then you may want to consider reading Alexander Elder's "Come Into My Trading Room" or Van K. Tharp's "Trade Your Way to Financial Freedom".
-Both of these books offer information on risk and money management.
+Both of these books offer information on risk and money management

 Terms of Use and Website Agreement